Best Hypoallergenic Pillows: Reviews and Buyer’s Guide

 The Bio-Pur® foam is CertiPUR-US® certified, so you know the foam isn’t going to contain harmful VOCs or other questionable materials.

 Another great thing about this pillow?
-It is backed with a 100-night sleep trial and a 10-year warranty.
+It is backed with a 10-year warranty.

 For our overall best pillow recommendations, check out our comprehensive guide of the leading pillows on the market.

 Amerisleep’s Flex Pillow is slightly different from the Comfort Classic because it has a unique customizable foam filling.
 Inside this pillow are hundreds of MicroFlex cushions that contour to head the neck to keep the spine neutral, so you wake with fewer aches and pains.
 The versatility of the foam makes it suitable for most sleep positions.